Betty Castor: Career

-After receiving her Master's Degree in 1968, Castor moved with her family to Tampa, where she joined the League of Women Voters's Tampa chapter, becoming its president in 1970.
+After receiving her Master's degree from the University of Miami, Castor moved to Tampa, Florida, where she joined the League of Women Voters's Tampa chapter, and became its president in 1970.
 Castor's second daughter, Karen, was born in 1968 and her son, Frank, who currently serves as judge in Palm Beach County, Florida, in 1970.

 In 1972, she ran for the Hillsborough County Commission.
-An advocate of environmental protection and governmental reform, Castor faced ten opponents in the Democratic Primary and faced a general election opponent as well.
+Castor faced ten opponents in the Democratic Primary and a general election opponent.
 She won all the contests, becoming the first woman ever elected to the County Commission.
 During her term, she chaired the Environmental Protection Commission and became chair of the Board of County Commissioners in 1976.

-Later in 1976 she was elected to the State Senate and served until 1978 when she ran unsuccessfully for Lieutenant Governor.
+In 1976, she was elected to the State Senate and served until 1978, when she ran unsuccessfully for Lieutenant Governor.
 She was elected again to the Florida Senate in 1982 and became the president pro tempore of the Senate in 1985, the first woman to hold the post.
 Castor served on numerous education committees and became chair of the appropriations sub-committee on education.
 She was the co-sponsor of the Equal Rights Amendment (1977) and championed bills to end discrimination and fund spouse abuse centers statewide.
 She successfully sponsored legislation providing for the early childhood education program.

 In 1986, Castor was elected statewide to the Florida Cabinet as Florida Education Commissioner, the first woman ever elected to the state cabinet.
 As Commissioner of Education, Castor served on the Board of Regents and as a member of the Community College Coordination Board.
 She worked with the legislature to fund the first statewide program to provide funding for the early childhood education program.
 She worked also with the Insurance Commissioner to develop the Healthy Kids program, providing health insurance for low-income children enrolled in public schools.

 President of the University of South Florida

-In 1994 Castor became the first female president of the University of South Florida, one of the largest universities in the southeast with an enrollment of over 40,000 students, four campuses and a medical school.
+In 1994, Castor became the first female president of the University of South Florida (USF), one of the largest universities in the southeast with an enrollment of over 40,000 students, four campuses, and a medical school.
 During her tenure, USF gained the Research I designation and the endowment tripled from US$65 million to just over US$200 million.
 The Honors Program was expanded dramatically and a major expansion of residential on-campus housing was approved.
 USF joined its sister institution, the University of Central Florida, in creating an academic and economic partnership, the I-4 High Technology Corridor.
-She pursued international exchanges with institutions in China, led a delegation of faculty and staff to the African Economic Summit in Harare, Zimbabwe and encouraged new opportunities for USF faculty to study abroad.
+She pursued international exchanges with institutions in China, led a delegation of faculty and staff to the African Economic Summit in Harare, Zimbabwe, and encouraged new opportunities for USF faculty to study abroad.